Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Numerical Results

 When we compare the data in the right column to that of the left column, we notice that the recursive model performs just as well, if not better.
 Specifically, in the experiments depicted in \Cref{fig:ex1-AL-gamma-0.001}, the stopping criteria were met at an average of $144$ steps, with individual results of $137, 85, 177, 132$, and $190$ for experiments 0 to 4, respectively.
 On the other hand, the non-recursive counterpart met the stopping criteria at an average of $164$ steps, with individual results of $168, 125, 210, 153$, and $162$ for experiments 0 to 4, respectively, as shown in \Cref{fig:ex1-NRAL-gamma-0.001}.
+We also note that for the $L_{\text{scwan}}$, the {comparison} results for $\gamma_{d}=0.5$ and $\gamma_{d}=0.001$ are similar in this example. {However, with $\gamma_{d}=0.001$, we notice slightly more oscillaltions than the case of $\gamma_{d}=0.5$.}